Fiancee Claims #VanderpumpRules Star Lisa Vanderpump's Brother Killed Himself

 “Lisa and her husband Ken and daughter Pandora were eating dinner with her brother Mark and a few others.
 They were all obviously really upset.
 Lisa and her brother were shouting at each other so that the entire restaurant could hear!”

-Lisa’s daughter Pandora Todd had the final word against her uncle, telling him to leave their table.
+Lisa’s daughter, Pandora Todd, had the final word against her uncle, telling him to leave their table.

 “When he got up to leave, her daughter started screaming at him to ‘Get out of her restaurant!’
 It was a real mess and no one could believe what they just had witnessed.
 The entire place was just in shock!”

-Back in the U.K., Mark Vanderpump had been in a love triangle with his fiancee and her husband, Mike Ramsay who are both said to be involved with Gemma Walker.
+Back in the U.K., Mark Vanderpump had been in a love triangle with his fiancee and her husband, Mike Ramsay, who are both said to be involved with Gemma Walker.